joaomo/Certify-Architecture-Kata/ADRs/Case_Study_Generation.md

 ### 6.4 Full Scale Rollout and Monitoring

 - **Phased Rollout:**
-  Gradually incorporate AI-generated case studies, with continuous monitoring and periodic LLM retraining.
+  Gradually incorporate AI-generated case studies, with continuous monitoring.
 - **Continuous Improvement:**
   Use expert feedback and performance logs to further fine-tune the prompt library and LLM responses.